What is TTP?

 Acquired or immune-mediated thrombotic thrombocytopenic purpura (aTTP/iTTP) is a rare blood disorder that develops when the immune system stops ADAMTS13, a protein (an enzyme), from working properly.
 Without this protein, the body creates too many blood clots.
 This syndrome is characterized by anemia caused by damage to red blood cells accompanied by a low platelet count, neurologic symptoms, and renal disease.

 In hereditary TTP, people are born with a faulty gene that causes TTP.
 Inherited TTP is very rare - it is estimated that only 5% of all cases of TTP are inherited TTP.
 On the other hand, most people who have TTP have aTTP/iTTP.
 This means they developed TTP later in their lives.
 Around 95% of all TTP cases are acquired/immune-mediated.

 One of the components in your blood that helps your platelets stick together is called von Willebrand factor (vWF).
 Platelets are small cells found in the blood and are involved in clotting.
 Their main job is to form blood clots when bleeding happens.
 Platelets stick together to seal a cut or injury.
 This stops bleeding.
 Normally, vWF is cut up into smaller pieces by an enzyme called ADAMTS13 after a bleed has healed.

-In people with aTTP, the body’s immune system makes proteins called autoantibodies that stop ADAMTS13 from cutting up vWF.
+In people with aTTP/iTTP, the body's immune system makes proteins called autoantibodies that stop ADAMTS13 from cutting up vWF.

 These large molecules of vWF attract platelets.
 This forms blood clots even when there is no bleeding.
 These clots: